ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Any Standing player hit in this way is Placed Prone.

 0-1 MASTER OF BALLISTICS
-40,000 GOLD PIECES (30,000 GOLD PIECES F0R TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' 0R '0LD W0RLD CLASSIC' SPECIAL RULES *The Empire, the largest human realm of the Old World,* *has a long history of wondrous invention, its master*
+40,000 GOLD PIECES (30,000 GOLD PIECES FOR TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' OR '0LD WORLD CLASSIC' SPECIAL RULES *The Empire, the largest human realm of the Old World,* *has a long history of wondrous invention, its master*
 ![](../media/death_zone/image181.jpg)*gunsmiths and engineers creating many fabulous* *examples of their art and ingenuity.
-The armies of the* *Emperor are home to huge battalions of artillery pieces,* *and the gunnery schools of the various states and* *provinces produce large numbers of skilled artillerymen* *and ballistics experts.
+The armies of the Emperor are home to huge battalions of artillery pieces,* *and the gunnery schools of the various states and* *provinces produce large numbers of skilled artillerymen* *and ballistics experts.
 A popular pastime amongst these* *soot-stained academics is the study of the art of ball* *tossing, and there is no shortage of those who claim to* *be able to improve a team's passing game through the* *careful application of scientificc principles.
-Results*
-*do vary..*
+Results do vary..*

 During Step 2 of every Start of Drive sequence, the Master of Ballistics can attempt to advise